verma-rahul/MapReduceProjects/README.md

 # MapReduceProjects
-Please find the ppt for the project explanation.
+Please find the pdf for the project explanation.